Burlington's 3rd Annual "Fines for Food' Campaign Kicks off. Details.

 Chase Street

-Current Status: design complete.
-Traffic calming measure to go into effect Fall 2023
+Current Status: design complete. installation completed Fall 2023

 Bright Street